leonard-soft/din/README.md

 ###  ↳ `din -h`

-this command show you the list of commands that we are working for improve your user experience
+this command show you the list of commands that we are working for improve your user experience.

 ```bash
 din -h